TessaTlu/crosschain_erc_trc_20_lost_hope/Readme.md

 Algorithm:
 - python main.py
-- entere your private_key (previously you can turn off internet on your machine, if you worried about scum)
+- enter your private_key (previously you can turn off internet on your machine, if you worried about scum)
 - see two address of your private_key - on ERC20 and on TRC20 address